pooja-bhavani/github-actions/README.md

 *   **Push Events:** Runs your workflow when you push a commit or tag, or when you create a repository from a template.
 Event filters can be used to run jobs only on specific branches (e.g., only the `main` branch) or ignore certain branches.
 *   **Schedule Events:** Used for executing workflows on a specific schedule using cron jobs.
 *   **Workflow Dispatch Events:** Used when you want to manually trigger and run a workflow.

+## Core Concepts of GitHub Actions

+*   **Workflows:**
+It is an automated process capable of executing one or more jobs.
+Workflow is defined using YAML files located in the `.github/workflows` directory of your repository